gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

 :::note

-If you have a dataset that is 1Gb+, we suggest creating an Interactive Session and creating the Datastore from there.
+If you have a dataset that is 1Gb+ and poor-average internet connection, we suggest starting an Interactive Session and creating the Datastore from there.
 Internet speed is much faster in Interactive Sessions, so upload times will be shorter.

 :::

-First, install the grid CLI and login
+First, install the grid CLI and login:

 ```bash
 pip install lightning-grid --upgrade